sebbekarlsson/typescript/README.md

 # typescript to c compiler
 > Converts typescript to C.

+# THIS PROJECT IS NO LONGER MAINTAINED
+> It is being rewritten in C [https://github.com/sebbekarlsson/tscc](https://github.com/sebbekarlsson/tscc)

 ## Features

 - [x] Automatically detect requirements and inject `#include` tags